 Questions about this property?Request Details

-Bedroom 2 ? overlooks courtyard.
+Bedroom 2 ? with velux widow overlooks front elevation.

 Plas Y Coed offers 12 unique apartments set over three floors, each retaining features of the original building alongside modern, contemporary styling.
 A selection of 1,2 and 3 bedroom apartments finished to the highest standard now occupy this Grade II listed building.